PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 ![disable ipforwarding](images/image-35.png)

 When typing characters in Host A’s Telnet window, no characters were displayed on the screen.
-This behavior occurs because Telnet relies on a round‑trip communication model: each keystroke is sent as a TCP packet from Host A to Host B, and the character is only displayed after Host B echoes it back to the client.
+This behavior occurs because Telnet relies on a round trip communication model: each keystroke is sent as a TCP packet from Host A to Host B, and the character is only displayed after Host B echoes it back to the client.
 Due to the ARP cache poisoning attack, all traffic between Hosts A and B is redirected through Host M. With IP forwarding disabled, Host M receives the packets from Host A but does not forward them to Host B, preventing the echo response from returning.
 As a result, the Telnet client on Host A displays no output, confirming that Host M has successfully positioned itself as a man in the middle and has full control over the communication channel.

 Now we can proceed by crating the sniffAndSpoof.py program, starting from the skeleton provided in the [provided instructions](https://seedsecuritylabs.org/Labs_20.04/Files/ARP_Attack/ARP_Attack.pdf).

-To implement the man in the middle Telnet manipulation attack, the provided sniff‑and‑spoof program was modified to selectively intercept and alter TCP packets exchanged between Host A and Host B. The packet filter was restricted to TCP traffic on port 23 to capture only Telnet packets and to exclude packets generated by Host M itself (```not ether src MAC_M; not ip src IP_M```), preventing packet duplication and performance degradation.
+To implement the adversary in the middle Telnet attack, the provided sniff‑and‑spoof program was modified to selectively intercept and alter TCP packets exchanged between Host A and Host B. The packet filter was restricted to TCP traffic on port 23 to capture only Telnet packets and to exclude packets generated by Host M itself (```not ether src MAC_M; not ip src IP_M```), preventing packet duplication and performance degradation.

-For packets sent from Host A to Host B, a new IP/TCP packet was reconstructed based on the captured packet, with the original TCP payload removed and replaced by a forged payload consisting entirely of the character ‘Z’.
+For packets sent from Host A to Host B, a new IP/TCP packet was reconstructed based on the captured packet, with the original TCP payload removed and replaced by a forged payload consisting of the character ```‘Z’```.
 The IP and TCP checksums were deleted so that Scapy could automatically recompute valid values for the modified packet.
 Packets sent from Host B to Host A were forwarded without modification to preserve normal Telnet responses.
-This design ensures that every keystroke typed by the user on Host A is altered during transit, causing the Telnet client to display only ‘Z’ characters, thereby demonstrating a successful application‑layer man in the middle attack.
+This design ensures that every keystroke typed by the user on Host A is altered during transit, causing the Telnet client to display only ‘Z’ characters, demonstrating a successful application layer adversary in the middle attack.

 The modified code:
 ```py
 #!/usr/bin/env python3
 from scapy.all import *